From the Wall of Shame to the Hall of Fame

 Rahab already had faith before the spies ever came to her.
 The Word about Israel and her God had come to Rahab before the spies ever came.
 And Rahab had believed that Word.
 What she did with the spies was a result of the faith that already existed in her heart.
-Rahab didn’t get a trophy of faith for what she did; she is a trophy of faith for God.
-One in a long line of men and women through whom God worked by faith.
+Rahab didn’t get a trophy of faith for what she did; she is a trophy of faith for God and what he has done.
+She is one in a long line of men and women through whom God worked by faith.

 It was indeed an incredible and heroic thing Rahab did by faith.
 She deceived the soldiers and sent them on a three-day wild goose chase in the opposite direction.
 When it was safe for the spies to come down from the roof, she said to them, “When you come back to destroy this city, and I know your God will do this, remember me, remember my family and me, remember what I have done for you.”
 And the two men said to her, “Yes, we will remember you.
 As long as you keep your promise, we will keep our promise.”